 Where to Buy Grass-Fed Beef

 One thing that should be apparent is that not all grass-fed beef is equal.
 Even the USDA recommends that you should source locally-raised grass-fed beef so that you can personally inspect the conditions the animals are raised in and make your purchase decisions based on what you see.
-Since that isn't possible for everyone, we thought we would share our most trusted source of 100% grass-fed beef.
-Check out the options at Greensbury.
-They've got great quality and will take care of you.
+A local butcher shop like Whitefeather Meats is usually your best option for real, fresh grass-fed beef.

 Is Grass-Fed Meat Healthier